KacperMalachowski/blog/content/en/posts/studies-and-studies-then-work.md

 ---
 title: Studies and Studies, Then Work
 date: 2025-06-07
-description: My beginnings in IT: how it started, how I combined studies with work, why the attitude of lecturers is sometimes wrong, and how to improve it ;).
+description: "My beginnings in IT: how it started, how I combined studies with work, why the attitude of lecturers is sometimes wrong, and how to improve it ;)."
 tags:
   - studies
   - work